 SJJPA has been coordinating with the City of Oakley to implement a San Joaquins station for several years.
 The City has recently completed a feasibility study to determine the best location for the proposed station.
-The Oakley Station is a key component of the future Morning Express Service to the Bay Area.
 The SJJPA/SJRRC 2018 TIRCP award included the construction of the station platform and track, while the City of Oakley is developing local access elements and parking facilities.
 High-levels of growth is taking place in eastern Contra Costa County.
 It is anticipated that a new San Joaquins station will encourage TOD in the vicinity.
 SJJPA, in coordination with the City of Oakley, Amtrak, and BNSF Railways.
-The design phase of the project began in 2021, and construction is slated to begin for the Oakley Station Platform Project in late 2022.
+The platform design phase began in 2021, and construction is slated to begin for the Oakley Station Platform Project in early 2024.